Skip to content

 Profile of Black Boston

 The origins of Boston’s Black population are now the most diverse in the country.
 Coming from Africa, the Caribbean, and Latin America, a growing percentage have been settling in greater Boston outside the city itself.
-Read a summary of the Boston Foundation report detailing these trends.
+Read an excerpt of the Boston Foundation report detailing these trends.

 Sanctuary Cities: Past and Present